 In France, Xoom has partnered with Viber to allow for direct top-ups from abroad through the Xoom platform.

-Looking at the descriptions senders give when making their transfers and how the recipients use the money, there is a clear trend on the push and pull factors behind the remittances.
-Some of the common reasons include:
+Looking at the descriptions senders give when making they are planning to send to France, and how the recipients use the money, there is a clear trend on the push and pull factors behind the remittances.
+Some of the common reasons to transfer money to France include:

 Depending on the family arrangement, some French nationals leave their loved ones behind.
 This calls for regular remittance and income supplementation support hence the periodic remittances.